 U18 gold winner: Julian Brandt (Bayer Leverkusen)

 Max Meyer was a regular in the Schalke 04 team and made 30 appearances during the 2013-14 season, scoring six goals and grabbing four assists.
 He finished as the U19 silver award winner.

 Kimmich had continued his form at Leipzig on loan and was the U19 bronze award winner after claiming the U18 silver award the year before.
-He would later be signed by Bayern Munich and under Pep Guardiola’s management, the 22-year-old would become one of Europe’s brightest talents.
+He would later be signed by Bayern Munich and under Pep Guardiola’s management, going on to become one of Europe’s brightest talents.

 Bayer Leverkusen’s Julian Brandt was starting to feature in the German side’s first team and he made 12 appearances during the 2013-14 campaign, grabbing two goals and three assists and the U18 gold award.

 U19 gold winner: Jonathan Tah (Bayer Leverkusen)